GoogleCloudPlatform/tomcat-runtime/README.md

 # Security best practices

 ## Execute tomcat with a non root user
-For security purpose it is recommend to start the tomcat instance using the tomcat user.
+For security purposes it is recommended to start the Tomcat instance using the `tomcat` user.

-You can do so by adding the following line at the end of your Dockerfile.
+You can do so by adding `USER tomcat` at the end of your Dockerfile.

 ```dockerfile
 FROM gcr.io/your-repository/tomcat